Bartvds/demo-travis-gh-pages/README.md

 ### Configure Grunt to recognise Travis

 -	Add a check to the Gruntfile for the Travis environment variables to conditionally run the build.
--	See the example Gruntfile.
+-	See the example Gruntfile, it uses the following condition.
+-   Note how the task only runs on commits (it ignores pull requests).

 ````js
 if ( process.env.TRAVIS === 'true'